tauplatform/rhomobile-docs/docs/en/7.5/guide/controlling_webview_behavior.md

 > Note: Although this alternative implementation is capable of supporting modern features, performance will be limited by the underlying hardware.

-> Note: In RhoMobile 2.0 and prior, using the Zebra browser was the only way to access RhoElements (licensed) APIs from your application but, this is no longer the case.
-Except on Windows Mobile, all APIs, licensed or not are available in the default browser.

 ## Communication between WebView and Ruby code

 A Rhodes application works very similarly to a traditional web browser + web server scenario, only with both components running on the same device.
 There are times, however, when it is convenient for code in one language to interact with the other; `WebView` provides ways to enable two-way communication between Ruby and JavaScript code.